Understanding headache pain

 Sinus headaches are caused by colds or allergies that make the nasal passages inflamed or infected

-- Treat colds promptly to keep mucus from backing up.
+- Treat common colds promptly to keep mucus from building up.

 - Avoid things that trigger sinus problems, such as pollen, dust, smoke, fumes and strong odors

 To relieve the pain, keep your sinuses open and free of mucus

 - Use a nasal decongestant as directed to reduce the inflammation.

 - Drink fluids to keep mucus thinner.
 You can also use a humidifier.